-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
 If installed, remove the front bezel.

 CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots.

 CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.